 Yesterday the Minnesota Timberwolves lost a basketball player.
 Yesterday Minnesota’s fans lost something more.
-Despite the perceived need for a trade, for a change, Minnesotans lost something that could be even more valuable than playoff victories and championships — a sports superstar to believe in — and, even more important — one who believed in Minnesota.
+Despite the perceived need for a trade, for a change, Minnesotans lost something that could be even more valuable than playoff victories and championships — a sports superstar to believe in — and, even more importantly — one who believed in Minnesota.

 The loss of KG leaves such a big hole in the identity of Minnesota sports that I cannot imagine it being filled anytime soon.
 To me this is even worse than the loss of Kirby Puckett — the only other figure in Minnesota sports history who came close to meaning what Kevin Garnett did.
 While other Minnesota sports teams regularly transform themselves and jettison the faces of their franchises, the Timberwolves have never had another identity.
 KG’s 12 years with one team was the longest tenure of any active NBA player.
-KG built his home here; made his life here; wanted to play his entire career here.
+KG built his home here; made his life here; and wanted to play his entire career here.

 From an interview in October 2002: